ashishmishra17/appcenterdebug/README.md

   * build -> fail

 I am at a loss.
 I have added all of the logs to the repository as well.
+Crash logs 11 are the logs after I removed the Pod file.
 The can be found in `./crashlogs`